MicrosoftDocs/fabric-docs/docs/get-started/end-to-end-tutorials.md

 # End-to-end tutorials in Microsoft Fabric

 In this article, you find a comprehensive list of end-to-end tutorials available in Microsoft Fabric.
 These tutorials guide you through a scenario that covers the entire process, from data acquisition to data consumption.
-They're designed to help you develop a foundational understanding of the Fabric UI, the various experiences supported by Fabric, their integration points, and the professional and citizen developer experiences that are available.
+They're designed to help you develop a foundational understanding of the Fabric UI, the various experiences supported by Fabric and their integration points, and the professional and citizen developer experiences that are available.

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 ## Multi-experience tutorials

+The following table lists tutorials that span multiple Fabric experiences.

 |Tutorial name  |Scenario |
 |---------|---------|